Clinical Service

 Understanding AAC

-Augmentative and alternative communications (AAC) are systems and strategies that help people communicate.
-They are helpful for people who have difficulty with speaking or no speech at all.
+Augmentative and alternative communications (AAC) helps people who have difficulty speaking or no speech at all.

-Because everyone’s needs are different and may change over time, there are a number of options for people who want to use a communication device.
-AAC may look like:
+Depending on abilities there are a number of options for people who want to use AAC, including:

-• Low-tech solutions - these involve mainly paper-based tools, such as an alphabet-chart or a symbols chart.
+• low-tech - these are mainly paper-based tools, such as an alphabet-chart or a symbols chart

-• Light/mid-tech solutions - these are generally battery operated, such as a voice amplifier for people with quiet speech, or a simple device that you can record a few messages on and then press it to ‘speak out’.
+• light/mid-tech - these are generally battery operated, such as a voice amplifier for people with quiet speech, or a simple device that you can record a few messages on and then press it to ‘speak out’

 About your appointment